Boys’ School Year 6 to 7 Transition

 Lower School (Years 7 to 9) is very much a ‘school within a school’.
 We appreciate that the move from primary school to secondary school can be a bit daunting so we make sure our Lower School retains a small, friendly feel to it where every boy is known – right from the outset.

 There are around 75 boys in each year and our Lower School has its own character, environment and atmosphere.
-There are three form classes in each year group and the boys see their form tutor every day, so our tutors get to know every boy in their care very quickly and are always there for any questions or queries they may have.
+Boys see their form tutor every day, so our tutors get to know every boy in their care very quickly and are always there for any questions or queries they may have.
 The boys will spend most academic lessons with their form class so they get to know each other quickly.

 At MTBS, staff work hard to create a friendly and collegiate environment where boys can thrive and excel in a number of ways.
 This is due, in no small part, to the quality of the relationships between staff and boys.
 We are confident that both sons and parents will find the school a friendly place and that boys will go on to make lifelong friends.